 Approximately 40,000 takeoffs and landings occur at the aerodrome annually.
 Most of the aircraft are involved in flight training.
-There is currently a global pilot shortage (expected to last for at least another decade) and flight schools are experiencing high demand from Australian and overseas students.
-Having a shortage of pilots means there will be less domestic and overseas flights that can be offered to people who need to ravel for business or pleasure.
+From 2016 up until COVID hit us, there was a global pilot shortage and flight schools were experiencing high demand from Australian and overseas students.
+Having a shortage of pilots means there will be less domestic and overseas flights that can be offered to people who need to travel for business or pleasure.

 GoFly Aviation exclusively uses Sling aircraft, which are some of the quietest planes available.
 GoFly is committed to undertaking operations in a ‘Fly Neighbourly’ manner which is considerate to local residents, while maintaining safe operation of the aircraft.